albar965/littlenavmap-manual/src/en/GLOSSARY.rst

   procedure.
 A fix might be defined by VOR radial and distance, for example.

 Flight Plan Position
-  An user defined waypoint which is part of the flight plan.
+  A user defined waypoint which is part of the flight plan.

 FLP
   Flight plan format used by the X-Plane FMS, Aerosoft Airbus and other